-- e.
-Aquatic Ecosystem and Organism Determinations - 1) Effects on Plankton Planktonic organisms may be temporarily disturbed during construction, as increases in turbidity are expected.
+e.
+Aquatic Ecosystem and Organism Determinations

+- 1) Effects on Plankton Planktonic organisms may be temporarily disturbed during construction, as increases in turbidity are expected.
 However, turbidity levels will be expected to return to pre-construction levels shortly after construction is completed.
 Waters and wetlands to be filled by levee enlargement, slope flattening, and berm construction would, unavoidably, no longer be available for use by plankton.
-However, the creation of borrow pits would provide new habitat.

-- Effects on Benthos Some benthic organisms would be adversely impacted by deposition of fill material.
-Those waters and wetlands to be filled by levee enlargement and berm construction would, unavoidably, no longer be available for use by benthic organisms. - Effects on Nekton No direct impacts are expected on free-swimming animals.
-Waters and wetlands to be filled by levee enlargement and berm construction would, unavoidably, no longer be available for use by nekton. - 4) Effects on Aquatic Food Web The aquatic food web would, unavoidably, be adversely impacted due to the loss of 365.5 acres of forested wetlands, 506.3 acres of farmed wetlands, and 4.1 acres of open water. - 5) Effects on Special Aquatic Sites - a) Sanctuaries and Refuges Not applicable. - b) Wetlands Approximately 365.5 acres of forested wetlands and 506.3 acres of farmed wetlands will be filled by the proposed project.
-A wetland breakdown by State is provided in Table 2.
-The 1,447 acres of mitigation proposed for the project described in the draft SEIS would offset these impacts and fulfill mitigation requirements. - c) Mud Flats Not applicable. - d) Vegetated Shallows Not applicable. - e) Coral Reefs Not applicable. - f) Riffle and Pool Complexes Not applicable. - g.
-Threatened and Endangered Species The U.S. Fish & Wildlife Service (USFWS) listed the seven federally-listed threatened and endangered species within the project area, by letter dated March 5, 2019 (Table 4).
+However, the creation of borrow pits would provide new habitat. - 2) Effects on Benthos Some benthic organisms would be adversely impacted by deposition of fill material.
+Those waters and wetlands to be filled by levee enlargement and berm construction would, unavoidably, no longer be available for use by benthic organisms. - 3) Effects on Nekton No direct impacts are expected on free-swimming animals.
+Waters and wetlands to be filled by levee enlargement and berm construction would, unavoidably, no longer be available for use by nekton. - 4) Effects on Aquatic Food Web The aquatic food web would, unavoidably, be adversely impacted due to the permanent loss of 365.5 acres of forested wetlands, 506.3 acres of farmed wetlands, and 4.1 acres of open water.

+- 5) Effects on Special Aquatic Sites

+- a) Sanctuaries and Refuges Not applicable.

+- b) Wetlands Of the 1,006 acres of forested impacts and 1,646 acres of assumed farmed wetland impacts, approximately 365.5 acres of forested wetlands and 506.3 acres of farmed wetlands will be permanently filled by the proposed project.
+Wetland impact breakdowns are provided in Tables 2-4.
+The 1,447 acres of mitigation proposed for the project described in the SEIS and associated functional assessments would offset these impacts and fulfill mitigation requirements.

+- c) Mud Flats Not applicable.

+- d) Vegetated Shallows Not applicable.

+- e) Coral Reefs Not applicable.

+- f) Riffle and Pool Complexes Not applicable.

+- g.
+Threatened and Endangered Species The U.S. Fish & Wildlife Service (USFWS) listed the seven federally-listed threatened and endangered species within the project area, by letter dated March 5, 2019 (Table 5).

-Table 4.
+Table 5.
 List of threatened and endangered species that may occur in the project area.

+6 1 J 1 J

+Species Status

-Species Status Pallid sturgeon (Scaphirhynchus albus) Endangered Fat pocketbook mussel (Potamilus capax) Endangered Indiana bat (Myotis sodalis) Endangered
+Pallid sturgeon (Scaphirhynchus albus) Endangered

+Fat pocketbook mussel (Potamilus capax) Endangered

+Indiana bat (Myotis sodalis) Endangered

 Gray bat (Myotis grisescens) Endangered

 Northern long eared bat (Myotis Threatened

 septentrionalis)

 Wood stork (Mycteria Americana) Threatened

 Interior least tern (Sterna antillarum) Threatened

 Most of the listed species would have a very low likelihood to no likelihood of occurrence within the project footprints, as described in Section 3.2.5 and Appendix 9 of the SEIS.
 Overall, there would not likely be adverse effects to federally-listed species.
 In the letter dated March 5, 2019, USFWS proposed to address threatened and endangered species in a programmatic manner, consulting on impacts with individual Work Items after construction details (site-specific conditions, exact timing, etc.) are developed prior to the construction phases of each Work Item.
 This would ensure that any species or critical habitat designated in the future, and the best available scientific information is used during the consultation process.
-Pursuant to Section 7 of the Endangered Species Act, individual consultations would occur with each Work Item after congressional appropriations are received and detailed plans are being developed.
+Pursuant to Section 7 of the Endangered Species

+Act, individual consultations would occur with each Work Item after congressional appropriations are received and detailed plans are being developed.